rafamayo/GdIT/README_gdit_assembler.md

-## Introduction
+## Simple Computer Assembler User Manual

+This is a simple two-pass assembler written in python for the Instruction Set specified below.

+The simple computer model and its assembler are used as part of the course "Fundamentals of information technology" at the Kempten University of Applied Sciences (https://www.hs-kempten.de/).

-The CPU supports the following Instruction Set:
+### The Instruction Set:

 | Opcode (HEX)      | Assembler | Explanation |
 | :----------------: | :------ | :---- |